EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 * SeccLeafSubjectCountry (string, ISO15118Ctrlr::CountryName in OCPP 2.0.1)
 * SeccLeafSubjectOrganization (string, ISO15118Ctrlr::OrganizationName in OCPP 2.0.1)

 These configuration keys can be configured manually or controlled by the CSMS according to its needs.
+If the CSMS rejects the CSR from the charging station or does not return a certificate after the specified timeouts and retries, it is likely that the values of these configuration keys do not match the expectations of the CSMS.
+Contact your CSMS partner in this case.